ziv/cho/docs/rfcs/command.md

 ### Command

 A command is an endpoint, method withing a controller that can be executed from the command line.
 Commands can have arguments and options from the CLI.
-The return value of the command is the application exit code, where `void` is treated as `0`.

 ### Controller